Convergence in distribution of the P-P process in $L^1[0,1]$: Independent samples with different sizes

-The foregoing analysis can easily be adjusted to encompass cases where the P-P process is constructed from two independent samples with different sample sizes.
+The foregoing analysis extends with only minor modifications to the case in which the P-P process is constructed from two independent samples of different sizes.
 To do this we introduce a nondecreasing function $m:\mathbb N\to\mathbb N$.
 Instead of defining $F_n$ to be the empirical cdf for $\{X_i\}_{i=1}^n$, define it to be the empirical cdf for $\{X_i\}_{i=1}^{m(n)}$.
 Assume that $C$ is the product copula.
-Now $R_n$ is the P-P plot for two independent samples of sizes $m(n)$ and $n$.
+In this setting $R_n$ is the P-P plot based on two independent samples of sizes $m(n)$ and $n$.
 If we also assume that

 then Theorem \ref{thm:iff} remains true in this modified setting.
 The proof of Theorem \ref{thm:necessity} requires only minor adjustments to keep track of the constant $\rho$.
 The first assertion of Theorem \ref{thm:sufficiency} remains true provided that $\mathcal R$ is defined to be